-This course offers an introduction to personal development and the principles of self and task management within your ministry context.
-It seeks to foster reflection on the attributes and character of a leader by exploring qualities necessary for service that empowers others.
+This Internship course offers an introduction to personal development and the principles of self and task management within the student's ministry context.
+It fosters reflection on the attributes and character of a leader by exploring qualities necessary for service that empowers others.